rust-lang/rfcs/text/0000-non-ascii-idents.md

 Note: The confusable detection is set to `warn` instead of `deny` to enable forward compatibility.
 The list of confusable characters will be extended in the future and programs that were once valid would fail to compile.

 The confusable detection algorithm is based on [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 4 Confusable Detection][TR39Confusable].
 For every distinct identifier X execute the function `skeleton(X)`.
 If there exist two distinct identifiers X and Y in the same crate where `skeleton(X) = skeleton(Y)` report it.
+The compiler uses the same mechanism to check if an identifier is too similar to a keyword.

 Note: A fast way to implement this is to compute `skeleton` for each identifier once and place the result in a hashmap as a key.
 If one tries to insert a key that already exists check if the two identifiers differ from each other.
 If so report the two confusable identifiers.